-From his birth to his first public employment BC 551-531.
+From his birth to his first public employment be 551-531.

-Pih-ne, who proved a cripple, so that, when he was over seventy years, Heih sought a second wife in the Yen family, from which came subsequently Yen Hwuy, the favourite disciple of his son.
-There were three daughters in the family, the youngest being named Ching-tsae.
-Their father said to them, "Here is the commandant of Tsow. father and grandfather were only scholars, but his ancestors before them were descendants of the sage emperors.
+Ching-tsae.
+Their father said to them, "Here is the commandant of Tsow.
+His father and grandfather were only scholars, but his ancestors before them were descendants of the sage emperors.
 He is a man ten feet high, and of extraordinary prowess, and I am very desirous of his alliance.
 Though he is old and austere, you need have no misgivings about him.
 Which of you three will be his wife?"
 The two elder daughters were silent, but Ching-tsae said, "Why do you ask us, father?
 It is for you to determine."
 "Very well," said her father in reply, "you will do."
 Ching-tsae, accordingly, became Heih's wife, and in due time gave birth to Confucius, who received the name of K'ew, and was subsequently styled Chung-ne.
-The event happened on the 21st day of the 10th month of the 21st year of the Duke Seang, of Loo, being the 20th year of the Emperor Ling, B.C.
-551. The birth-place was in the district of Tsow, of which Heih was
+1 The event happened on the 21st day of the 10th month of the 21st year of the Duke Seang, of Loo, being the 20th year of the Emperor Ling, bc 551.
+2 The birth-place was in the district of Tsow, of which Heih was the governor.
+It was somewhere within the limits of the present department of Yen-chow in Shan-tung, but the honour of being the exact spot is claimed for two places in two different districts of the department.